shierve/NEM-voting-specifications/README.md

 If the date of ending of the poll is in the future we are performing a provisional vote counting.
 The results can be unreliable since the importances of accounts change overtime, so the final result can vary a lot from the provisional results.
 In the other hand if the date of ending is in the past then we will be performing a definitive count.
 The importances that will be taken are those that accounts had at the last harvested block before the poll end.

 In the case of a finished poll we must first find the last harvested block before the doe, this can be done with the API indirectly by approximation and then searching for the exact block.
-We will call this block LB (for last block)
+We will call this block LB (for last block).
+Later in this document we will describe a good algorithm to find a block by its timestamp efficiently.

 Once we have found LB we filter out all those transactions that were included in a block > LB.
 It is important that we do this filter by the included block and not by the transaction timestamp, since it can be modified manually, and we don't want anything that happens after LB to affect the results of the poll.